jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 running
 ``brew install pkg-config cairo pango libpng jpeg giflib librsvg``.
-If you are using mamba or conda, you can install the necessary packages with ``conda install -c conda-forge pkg-config glib pango pixman``.
+If you are using mamba or conda, you can install the necessary packages with ``conda install -c conda-forge pkg-config pango libpng cairo jpeg giflib librsvg glib pixman``.

 We use ``jest`` for all tests, so standard ``jest`` workflows apply.
 Tests can be debugged in either VSCode or Chrome.
 It can help to add an